 - Training for teachers, social workers and other specialists to identify trauma and assist at-risk children

-You can find out more about SOS Children’s Villages emergency relief work and how you can make a difference.
+Find out more about SOS Children’s Villages emergency relief work and how you can make a difference.

 Notes to editors: